stevepurdie/saap-docs/content/for-developers/onboarding/gitops-onboarding.md

       > Find the template file [here](https://github.com/stakater-lab/apps-gitops-config/blob/main/00-argocd-apps/CLUSTER_NAME/TENANT_NAME-ENV_NAME.yamlSample)

-## Linking Apps Gitops with Infra Gitops
+## Linking Apps GitOps with Infra GitOps
-We need to create argocd applications that will deploy the apps of apps structure defined in our apps-gitops-config.
+We need to create ArgoCD applications that will deploy the apps of apps structure defined in our `apps-gitops-config` repository.

 Suppose we want to deploy our application workloads of our dev (CLUSTER_NAME) cluster.
-We can create an argocd app for apps-gitops-repo pointing to argocd-apps/dev (argocd-apps/CLUSTER_NAME).
+We can create an ArgoCD application for `apps-gitops-config` repository pointing to `argocd-apps/dev (argocd-apps/CLUSTER_NAME)`.
 ```
 apiVersion: argoproj.io/v1alpha1
 kind: Application